-Bonnie deals with financial reports and special projects.
+Bonnie deals with financial reports and special projects in her volunteer capacity.
 She is a liaison for Allison House with the Presbyterian Foundation that holds the investments for the maintenance of the property and PC (USA) that leases the house for programs at SPC.
 She's involved with her Presbyterian church and the Presbytery of Elizabeth.
 Also, she's the treasurer of El Centro Hispanoamericano, Plainfield NJ, and is a self-employed financial consultant to nonprofits and individuals.
 She has 2 children and 3 grandchildren.
 She loves knitting & traveling.

 Danielle Saint Louis